egorcl/data-mgmt/adbcertificationlabs/connectingtoautonomousdatabase/ConnectingtoAutonomousDatabase.md

 ![](./media/adbtitle.png)
-# Lab :  Connecting to Autonomous Database
+# Connecting to Autonomous Database

 ## Table of Contents